 The Common Assessment Standard is available from three Recognised Assessment Bodies, and Contractors and Clients have now started specifying that their supply chains are certified to the standard.

 Once the new system is fully up and running, companies will be certified once a year by a Recognised Assessment Body and this should be accepted by Contractors and Clients who will no longer need to specify a particular assessment body.

 Common Assessment Standard

 The Common Assessment Standard comprises an industry-agreed question set based on existing PQ questionnaires, including PAS 91, and corresponding assessment standards.

-A guide to the question set has been published to help companies prepare for an audit by a recognised assessment body.
+A guide to the question set has been published to help companies prepare for an audit by a Recognised Assessment Body.

-To submit any suggested changes, please complete this form.
+The Common Assessment Standard is regularly reviewed, and to submit any suggested changes, please complete this form.

 Recognised Assessment Bodies